 Every writer commits some common grammar mistakes during the writing process.
 Even teachers also commit many grammatical mistakes during writing something from time to time.
 The grammatical errors and mistakes can hold back the test score if anyone appears in standardized tests such as SAT, GRE, and ACT.

 Just a few errors could knock down the oral examination of a person conducted in SAT, GRE, and ACT.
 Some common grammatical mistakes that can ruin the test score of a person in examinations such as SAT, GRE, and ACT are explaining in detail.
-Common Grammatical Mistakes that can ruin the test score of a person in Examinations such as SAT, GRE, and ACT.
+Common Grammar Mistakes can ruin the test score of a person in Examinations such as SAT, GRE, and ACT.

 4 Common Grammar Mistakes To Know